fdilke/haskell-exp/README.md

 - add a test for each new language feature you learn about

-You have to use a Cabal sandbox: cabal sandbox init
+You have to use a Cabal sandbox:

+    cabal sandbox init

-To setup and run the tests, run "build"
+To setup and run the tests:

+    build

+To run the app:

+    cabal run

 Using the HaskForce plugin for IDEA
 ===================================